franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Corpus Analysis with Voyant Tools.
-"In this lesson, you will learn how to organise a set of texts into a corpus and perform some basic linguistic analysis using the Voyant Tools platform."
+- Programming Historian: [Corpus Analysis with Voyant Tools](https://programminghistorian.org/en/lessons/corpus-analysis-with-voyant-tools).
+“In this lesson, you will learn how to organise a set of texts into a corpus and perform some basic linguistic analysis using the Voyant Tools platform.”
-- Programming Historian: Corpus Analysis with spaCy.
-"This lesson demonstrates how to use the Python library spaCy for analysis of large collections of texts."
+- Programming Historian: [Corpus Analysis with spaCy](https://programminghistorian.org/en/lessons/corpus-analysis-with-spacy).
+“This lesson demonstrates how to use the Python library spaCy for analysis of large collections of texts.”
-- Programming Historian: Corpus Analysis with Antconc.
-"Corpus analysis is a form of text analysis which allows you to make comparisons between textual objects at a large scale (so-called ‘distant reading’)."
+- Programming Historian: [Corpus Analysis with AntConc](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc).
+“Corpus analysis is a form of text analysis which allows you to make comparisons between textual objects at a large scale (so-called ‘distant reading’).”
-- Programming Historian: Basic Text Processing in R. "Learn how to use R to analyze high-level patterns in texts, apply stylometric methods over time and across authors, and use summary methods to describe items in a corpus."
+- Programming Historian: [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r).
+“Learn how to use R to analyze high-level patterns in texts, apply stylometric methods over time and across authors, and use summary methods to describe items in a corpus.”
-- Programming Historian: Analyzing Documents with TF-IDF.
-"This lesson focuses on a foundational natural language processing and information retrieval method called Term Frequency - Inverse Document Frequency (tf-idf)."
+- Programming Historian: [Analyzing Documents with TF-IDF](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
+“This lesson focuses on a foundational natural language processing and information retrieval method called Term Frequency - Inverse Document Frequency (tf-idf).”
-- Programming Historian: Getting Started with Topic Modeling and MALLET.
-"In this lesson you will first learn what topic modeling is and why you might want to employ it in your research."
+- Programming Historian: [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).
+“In this lesson you will first learn what topic modeling is and why you might want to employ it in your research.”
-- Programming Historian: Understanding and Creating Word Embeddings.
-"Through a primarily theoretical lens, this lesson will teach you how to prepare a corpus and train a word embedding model."
+- Programming Historian: [Understanding and Creating Word Embeddings](https://programminghistorian.org/en/lessons/understanding-and-creating-word-embeddings).
+“Through a primarily theoretical lens, this lesson will teach you how to prepare a corpus and train a word embedding model.”
-- Programming Historian: Clustering and Visualising Documents using Word Embeddings.
-"This lesson uses word embeddings and clustering algorithms in Python to identify groups of similar documents in a corpus of approximately 9,000 academic abstracts."
+- Programming Historian: [Clustering and Visualising Documents using Word Embeddings](https://programminghistorian.org/en/lessons/clustering-and-visualising-documents-using-word-embeddings).
+“This lesson uses word embeddings and clustering algorithms in Python to identify groups of similar documents in a corpus of approximately 9,000 academic abstracts.”
-- Programming Historian: Clustering with Scikit-Learn in Python.
-"This tutorial demonstrates how to apply clustering algorithms with Python to a dataset with two concrete use cases."
+- Programming Historian: [Clustering with Scikit-Learn in Python](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python).
+“This tutorial demonstrates how to apply clustering algorithms with Python to a dataset with two concrete use cases.”
-- Programming Historian: Understanding and Using Common Similarity Measures for Text Analysis.
-"This lesson introduces three common measures for determining how similar texts are to one another."
+- Programming Historian: [Understanding and Using Common Similarity Measures for Text Analysis](https://programminghistorian.org/en/lessons/understanding-and-using-common-similarity-measures-for-text-analysis).
+“This lesson introduces three common measures for determining how similar texts are to one another.”
-- Programming Historian: Sentiment Analysis with 'syuzhet' using R. "This lesson teaches you how to obtain and analyse narrative texts for patterns of sentiment and emotion."
+- Programming Historian: [Sentiment Analysis with ‘syuzhet’ using R](https://programminghistorian.org/en/lessons/sentiment-analysis-with-syuzhet-using-r).
+“This lesson teaches you how to obtain and analyse narrative texts for patterns of sentiment and emotion.”
-- Programming Historian: Sentiment Analysis for Exploratory Data Analysis.
-"In this lesson you will learn to conduct ‘sentiment analysis’ on texts and to interpret the results."
+- Programming Historian: [Sentiment Analysis for Exploratory Data Analysis](https://programminghistorian.org/en/lessons/sentiment-analysis-for-exploratory-data-analysis).
+“In this lesson you will learn to conduct ‘sentiment analysis’ on texts and to interpret the results.”
-- Programming Historian: Detecting Text Reuse with Passim.
-"In this lesson you will learn about text reuse detection – the automatic identification of reused passages in texts – and why you might want to use it in your research."
+- Programming Historian: [Detecting Text Reuse with Passim](https://programminghistorian.org/en/lessons/detecting-text-reuse-with-passim).
+“In this lesson you will learn about text reuse detection – the automatic identification of reused passages in texts – and why you might want to use it in your research.”
-- Programming Historian: Introduction to stylometry with Python.
-"In this lesson you will learn to conduct ‘stylometric analysis’ on texts and determine authorship of disputed texts."
+- Programming Historian: [Introduction to Stylometry with Python](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python).
+“In this lesson you will learn to conduct ‘stylometric analysis’ on texts and determine authorship of disputed texts.”
-- Programming Historian: Supervised Classification: The Naive Bayesian Returns to the Old Bailey.
-"This lesson shows how to use machine learning to extract interesting documents out of a digital archive."
+- Programming Historian: [Supervised Classification: The Naive Bayesian Returns to the Old Bailey](https://programminghistorian.org/en/lessons/naive-bayesian-returns-to-the-old-bailey).
+“This lesson shows how to use machine learning to extract interesting documents out of a digital archive.”
-- Programming Historian: Interrogating a National Narrative with GPT-2.
-"In this lesson, you will learn how to apply a Generative Pre-trained Transformer language model to a large-scale corpus so that you can locate broad themes and trends within written text."
+- Programming Historian: [Interrogating a National Narrative with GPT-2](https://programminghistorian.org/en/lessons/interrogating-a-national-narrative-with-gpt-2).
+“In this lesson, you will learn how to apply a Generative Pre-trained Transformer language model to a large-scale corpus so that you can locate broad themes and trends within written text.”
-- Programming Historian: Text Mining in Python through the HTRC Feature Reader.
-"Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset."
+- Programming Historian: [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-in-python-through-the-htrc-feature-reader).
+“Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset.”
-- Programming Historian: Text Mining YouTube Comment Data with Wordfish in R. "In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish."
+- Programming Historian: [Text Mining YouTube Comment Data with Wordfish in R](https://programminghistorian.org/en/lessons/text-mining-youtube-comment-data-with-wordfish-in-r).
+“In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish.”
-- Programming Historian: Analyzing Multilingual French and Russian Text using NLTK, spaCy, and Stanza.
-"This lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English and multilingual text."
+- Programming Historian: [Analyzing Multilingual French and Russian Text using NLTK, spaCy, and Stanza](https://programminghistorian.org/en/lessons/analyzing-multilingual-french-and-russian-text).
+“This lesson covers tokenization, part-of-speech tagging, and lemmatization, as well as automatic language detection, for non-English and multilingual text.”
-- Programming Historian: Keywords in Context (Using n-grams) with Python.
-"This lesson takes the frequency pairs collected in “Counting Frequencies” and outputs them in HTML."
+- Programming Historian: [Keywords in Context (Using n-grams) with Python](https://programminghistorian.org/en/lessons/keywords-in-context-using-n-grams-with-python).
+“This lesson takes the frequency pairs collected in ‘Counting Frequencies’ and outputs them in HTML.”
-- Programming Historian: Output Keywords in Context in an HTML File with Python.
-"This lesson builds on ‘Keywords in Context (Using N-grams)’, where n-grams were extracted from a text.
-Here, you will learn how to output all of the n-grams of a given keyword in a document downloaded from the Internet, and display them clearly in your browser window."
+- Programming Historian: [Output Keywords in Context in an HTML File with Python](https://programminghistorian.org/en/lessons/output-keywords-in-context-in-an-html-file-with-python).
+“This lesson builds on ‘Keywords in Context (Using N-grams)’, where n-grams were extracted from a text.”
-- Programming Historian: Counting Word Frequencies with Python.
-"Counting the frequency of specific words in a list can provide illustrative data.
-This lesson will teach you Python’s easy way to count such frequencies."
+- Programming Historian: [Counting Word Frequencies with Python](https://programminghistorian.org/en/lessons/counting-word-frequencies-with-python).
+“Counting the frequency of specific words in a list can provide illustrative data.
+This lesson will teach you Python’s easy way to count such frequencies.”
-- Programming Historian: Understanding Web Pages and HTML.
-"This lesson introduces you to HTML and the web pages it structures."

 </details>

 ## Networked culture {#networked-culture}